French classes : Pros and cons of learning French with a group versus private classes

 - You don’t meet new people.
 As you are alone with your private teacher, it will be difficult to make new connections and friends.

 For some people, it is very easy to choose to learn French with a group or in private classes.
 For others, it’s not so easy.
 In both cases, it is an important investment so don’t be cheap with your education!
 What you will learn will last forever.
-If you are not sure, ask for an introduction meeting or paid trial sessions to evaluate how you feel with the options.

 And you?
 How did you learn another language?
 Do you prefer French classes in private or with a group?